MoustafaMohsen/css-to-angular-animations-and-styles/README.md

-3. copy `animate.ts` to your project, and import it to you component
+3. copy `animate.ts` to your project, and import it to your component

 ```javascript
 import { trigger, transition, animate } from  '@angular/animations';